 While both companies use precise and efficient technologies, their abilities differ slightly.
 Laser scanning, which TruePoint uses, is limited to line of sight.
 GPRS, though, can see underground or into concrete.
 Using radar, GPRS can locate steel rebar, post-tension cabling, electrical conduit, utilities, and other obstructions both underground and in concrete.
 Tying these two technologies together gives the teams, as well as their clients, a more complete and comprehensive look at a site.
 This pairing is ideal for projects that require locating underground utilities or items embedded in concrete and documenting these findings in a CAD format tied to their surrounding environment, which can be used for the planning stage of a construction project or future use.
 Both TruePoint and GPRS use technology that is quick and cost effective, saving clients both time and money.

 In one such example, TruePoint Laser Scanning and GPRS combined their technologies and skills in order to create a permanent record of the locations of rebar, post-tension cabling, and electrical conduit in the concrete of a parking garage structure.
 The findings were then documented in a 3D CAD model.
 Typically, GPRS marks their findings directly on the surface in real time so that the client can begin cutting or drilling.
-However, sometimes clients request to have this information permanently recorded in a useable and accurate format, typically so it can be used for design or to reference in the future.
+However, sometimes clients request to have this information permanently recorded in a usable and accurate format, typically so it can be used for design or to reference in the future.

 By combining both GPRS's radar technology with TruePoint's laser scanning technology, the two company's teams were able to document the markings of the parking garage in a 3D CAD model (examples below), creating a permanent record of the rebar, post-tension cabling, and electrical conduit locations in and under the concrete of the structure.
 GPRS located and marked their findings directly on the concrete, while TruePoint’s technicians followed behind with their laser scanner.
 Not only did TruePoint create a 3D CAD model showing the locations of the findings, but it also was able to capture the details of the surrounding columns, walls, floor, and ceiling, which was then aligned to the client’s existing model, giving the client a permanent record which can be used at any time in the future to accurately locate and measure any points in the structure.